vulgo/ga-h97n-wifi-hackintosh/README/README-usbtool.command.md

 #### Install USBPorts.kext to the Bootloader Kexts Directory

 - mount the EFI system partition
-- copy `USBPorts.kext` from the desktop to `/Volumes/EFI/EFI/OC/Kexts`
+- replace `USBPorts.kext` in `/Volumes/EFI/EFI/OC/Kexts` with the version from the desktop

 ### USB 2 Port Locations